2023 Rivers State gubernatorial election: All Progressives Congress

-The long-running dispute between former Governor and federal Minister of Transportation Rotimi Amaechi and former Senator Magnus Abe which led to the Rivers APC's disqualification in 2019 continued ahead of the primary as their factions held separate party congresses and elected different leadership in 2021; national APC leadership later accepted the results of the Amaechi-supported congress as legitimate.
+The long-running dispute between former governor and federal Minister of Transportation Rotimi Amaechi and former senator Magnus Abe which led to the Rivers APC's disqualification in 2019 continued ahead of the primary as their factions held separate party congresses and elected different leadership in 2021; national APC leadership later accepted the results of the Amaechi-supported congress as legitimate.
 As an extension of the party crisis, there were disputes in the Rivers APC over the prospect of zoning the gubernatorial nomination as Amaechi was in favor of zoning to the South East while Abe fought against making a formal zoning decision.
 By April 2022, it was clear that the party rift had not been bridged as Amaechi and his allies met to select a "consensus party nominee," settling on Tonye Cole who would have been the APC nominee in 2019 if the party was not disqualified.
 While some aspirants agreed to the arrangement and dropped out, Abe and his allies made it clear that they did not recognize Cole as the party's choice with an Abe-aligned politician deriding Cole as simply "a business associate of" Amaechi.
 There were also protests from others within the party that decried the opaque process and the choice of Cole as he has never held elected office and supposedly lacks political structures in the state.
 Despite the objections, the party confirmed Cole as its consensus pick; although the press release noted that since the meeting was not a formal party process, Cole was not formally the party nominee.
 However, the party backing of Cole did not resolve the controversy as more candidates questioned the pick and its process.

 In the days before the primary, the party crisis deepened as Abe's camp rejected the ad hoc delegate congresses and protested at the state party secretariat.
-On the primary date, Abe boycotted and preemptively rejected the primary’s proceedings before the indirect primary held and resulted in Cole emerging as the APC nominee after results showed Cole winning over 77% of the delegates' votes.
+On the primary date, Abe boycotted and preemptively rejected the primary's proceedings before the indirect primary held and resulted in Cole emerging as the APC nominee after results showed Cole winning over 77% of the delegates' votes.
 In his acceptance speech, Cole thanked delegates and Amaechi before asking Abe and others to unite the party.
 He would go onto select former MHA Innocent Barikor—an ethnic Ogoni from Gokana—as his running mate.
-Despite the unifacation plea, Abe and two other former primary aspirants left the party in July.
+Despite the unification plea, Abe and two other former primary aspirants left the party in July.
 Abe would go on to obtain the SDP gubernatorial nomination.
 However, a lawsuit from Abe-supporting delegates who alleged that they were refused the ability to vote in primaries led to the annulment of the APC primary by a Federal High Court on 25 October.
 The Rivers APC protested the ruling, claiming that the court had no jurisdiction over an internal party matter.
 The Court of Appeal sided with the APC in January 2023, reinstating Cole as the nominee.